 - Other line stations and facilities

-- What to look for in an internal investigation as a result of an FAA Letter of Investigation (LOI) and how to respond to an FAA LOI using actual ongoing cases.
+8. What to look for in an internal investigation as a result of an FAA Letter of Investigation (LOI) and how to respond to an FAA LOI using actual cases.

 Participants will receive a USB drive of course reference material, FAA resources and a JDA-developed regulatory affairs SOP manual.
 Upon completion, a Certificate of Regulatory Affairs Training will be supplied.

-Taught by our unmatched team of former FAA managers, principal inspectors and legal counsel; JDA's course imparts extensive real-world experience, knowledge and advice to course participants to enable them to more successfully interact with their FAA offices and regions.
+Taught by our unmatched team: a former FAA manager/ principal inspector and former FAA Chief Counsel and advisor to airlines/manufacturers/repair stations; JDA's course imparts extensive real-world experience, knowledge and advice to course participants to enable them to more successfully interact with their FAA offices and regions.